 By Dirichlet's theorem for primes in arithmetic progression, to first order as N tends to infinity there are the same number of primes congruent to 1 mod 4 as there are congruent to 3 mod 4.
-Thus, up to lower order terms tending to zero as N goes to infinity, the average behaves like:
+Thus, up to lower order terms tending to zero as N goes to infinity, the average is controlled by the following lemma.
+We have